MwangiTess/E-commerce-project/README.md

     Checkout Process: Proceed to checkout, provide shipping details, and complete the purchase.

-    Product Ratings: Rate products based on users experience.

-Technologies Used
+### Technologies Used

-   Ruby on Rails and Sinatra: A web application framework used for building the backend of the app.
+   Ruby and Sinatra: A web application framework used for building the backend of the app.

-   HTML/CSS: Markup and styling languages for building the user interface.
+   Bootstrap/CSS: Markup and styling languages for building the user interface.

    REACT: Used for client-side interactivity and enhanced user experience.

-Installation
+# Installation

    Clone the repository: git clone https://github.com/your-username/e-commerce-app.git

    Navigate to the project directory: cd e-commerce-app